interlay/interlay.github.io/docs/vault/overview.md

 - **Theft**: a Vault is considered to have committed theft if it moves/spends BTC from unauthorized by the interBTC bridge.
 Theft is detected and reported by [Vaults](/vault/overview) via an SPV proof.

-- **Severe Undercollteralization**: a Vaults drops below the liquidation collateral threshold (`110%` in our example).
+- **Severe Undercollteralization**: a Vaults drops below the liquidation collateral threshold (e.g., `110%` on testnet).

-In both cases, the **the Vault's entire collateral is liquidated - up to the secure collateral threshold (`150%`  in our example) of the liquidated BTC value - and BTC holdings are considered lost**.
+In both cases, the **the Vault's entire collateral is liquidated - up to the secure collateral threshold (e.g., `150%` on testnet) of the liquidated BTC value - and BTC holdings are considered lost**.

 Consequently, the interBTC bridge initiates a **[Burn Event](/vault/overview?id=burn-event-restoring-a-11-physical-peg)** to restore the 1:1 balance between BTC and interBTC.